-Options are chosen at the end of Year 8 to allow students to select the areas of study which best meet their interests and learning styles.
+Options are chosen in Year 8 to allow students to select the areas of study which best meet their interests and learning styles.
 See the separate options page for full information about these.
 They continue these options for 3 years and take the majority of their exams in Year 11 for GCSEs or BTECs.
 If students are ready, they might have an opportunity to take exams early (usually in science, maths and languages) and perhaps pick up additional options in Year 11 or enrich their learning further by taking on a Level 3 Extended Project.

 The breadth and range of the curriculum is a strength at Varndean.
 A great deal of thought has been put into balancing the curriculum to the needs of students in Key stage 4.
 The options and choices process for Key Stage 4 was well regarded in general by the students in Year 8 and 9.P.
 Gayle Curriculum Review, June 2015

 The range and diversity of options available at Key Stage 4 were highlighted as very positive by Key Stage 3 students choosing their options in a recent review of the curriculum from an external advisor.

 Specialist Schools 2020 - See presentation linked here

 When students join us in Year 7 they will choose to be part of one of 4 exciting new Specialist Schools.
 Whether they are part of the School of Discovery; the School of Creativity; the School of Expression or the School of Leadership, every student will have an opportunity to excel and build upon the gifts and talents they arrive with.
 Sessions take place every Wednesday afternoon and each adhere to delivering on each of the following.